-If you feel that your personal data are being misused by the Agency, or their processing by the Agency is otherwise not compliant with Regulation (EC) No 45/2001, you should first notify the data controller for the processing in question and ask him to take action.
+If you feel that your personal data are being misused by the Agency, or their processing by the Agency is otherwise not compliant with Regulation (EU) 2018/1725, you should first notify the data controller for the processing in question and ask him to take action.

 You may also contact the Agency's DPO at EFCA-DPO@efca.europa.eu to inform him or her of any issues related to the processing of your data.

 If the problem cannot be solved this way, you may lodge a complaint with the EDPS.
 The EDPS is empowered to hear and investigate complaints and to conduct inquiries, including on his or her own initiative.
-If a breach of data protection rules is found to have occurred, the EDPS may exercise the powers assigned to him under Article 47 of Regulation (EC) No 45/2001.
+If a breach of data protection rules is found to have occurred, the EDPS may exercise the powers assigned to him under Article 58 of Regulation (EU) 2018/1725.

 You can browse the Agency's website without giving any information about yourself.
-However, in some cases, personal information is required in order to provide the e-services you request.
-Pages that require such information treat it according to the policy described in Regulation EC (No) 45/2001.
+However, in some cases, personal information is required in order to provide the e-services you request, and will be processed according to the data protection law.

 Three types of e-services are or may be offered by the Agency: